pierremer27/uom-civeng-game/INSTALLATION_GUIDE.md

 ## Installation

 To play the game, you must have Python 3 and git installed on your computer.
+Then type this code into your command line system to install.

 ```
 git clone https://github.com/pierremer27/uom-civeng-game.git